researchsoft/website/content/events/rse-ai-workshop/index.md

         <div class="d-flex justify-content-center">
          <div class="col-md-8 text-start">

-        **Research Software Engineering in the Age of Generative AI: Building a Community Vision** is a 2.5-day workshop that will bring together ~30 leaders in research software and AI to agree on a shared vision and co-develop a roadmap for how research software will be produced in the age of Generative AI – independent of today’s specific roles or job titles.
-A small number of funders will also be present as observers.
+        The Research Software Engineering in the Age of Generative AI: Building a Community Vision workshop, held 25-27 March in Edinburgh, UK, worked towards developing a roadmap for how research software will be produced in the age of Generative AI – independent of today’s specific roles or job titles.

+The workshop built on the Alliance for Data Science and AI (ADSA) and United States Research Software Engineering Association (US-RSE)-led Position Statement on Generative AI in the RSE Workplace on how GenAI is impacting RSEs, and the vision RSEs have for their profession in this new technological landscape.

-        Through lightning talks, deep critique of a draft vision, and multiple rounds of focused working groups, participants will:
+Through lightning talks, deep critique of a draft vision, and multiple rounds of focused working groups, participants explored future practices, identified opportunities and risks, and identified a range of high-impact pilots to advance safe, reproducible, and effective use of AI in research software and workflows.
+The areas focused on by working groups included:

-        * Explore future practices
+* Suggesting policies and narratives for research performing institutions
+* Developing a framework to document costs, benefits, and risks
+* Understanding future incentives around publishing, preserving and crediting software
-        * Identify key risks and challenges
+* Verifying and validating research software
-        * Design a short list of high-impact, near-term pilots (with resources, stakeholders, and success metrics).

-        The main outputs will be:

-        1. An agreed vision statement on future research software production
-        2. A concise position paper
-        3. A prioritized set of pilots and follow-up commitments to advance safe, reproducible, and effective use of Generative AI in research software and workflows.

-        The invitation-only workshop will take place in March 2026 in Edinburgh, UK.

-        For questions about the workshop, please contact ReSA: [info@researchsoft.org](mailto:info@researchsoft.org)
+* Defining the RSEs of the future
+* Training
+* Developing a playbook for RSE managers and open-source software project leaders
+* Making GenAI accessible to all
+* Collaborating together across people, community, and disciplines, not just with AI

+Across these areas, participants identified and prioritized over 50 different activities, ranging from writing sprints and community-of-practice activities that could begin soon, to longer-term research studies to investigate how verification practices, collaboration patterns, and training needs are changing as AI tools become embedded in research workflows.

+The workshop participants also developed an informal list of resources relevant to these topics, both before and during the workshop.

-        ReSA has been supported to undertake this work as part of [Schmidt Sciences](https://www.schmidtsciences.org/) grant G-25-69965, *Research Software Engineering in the Age of Generative AI: Building a Community Vision*.
-The Software Sustainability Institute, led by the University of Edinburgh, is supporting the workshop as local organiser.
+The 37 workshop participants were selected to represent a cross-section of early adopters and supporters of innovative AI tooling in research organisations.
+This representation was not exhausted, and this was acknowledged and explored during the workshop.
+ReSA was supported to undertake this work as part of [Schmidt Sciences](https://www.schmidtsciences.org/) grant G-25-69965, with local support from the Software Sustainability Institute.

+To stay up to date on the more detailed workshop outputs still to come, subscribe to the ReSA newsletter.

          </div>
         </div>